KaranManral/Task_Scheduler/README.md

 # Task Scheduler

-It is a scheduling software that allows a user to add, edit, delete tasks to a task list.
+It is a task scheduling software that allows a user to add, edit, delete tasks to a task list.

 ## Project Structure
--public - It contains html and resourse files.
+- public - It contains html and resourse files.
--src - It is the main directory of the project containing all code.
+- src - It is the main directory of the project containing all code.
--src/Add.jsx - Contains code to add a task to list.
+- src/Add.jsx - Contains code to add a task to list.
--src/Edit.jsx - Contains code to edit existing task in list.
+- src/Edit.jsx - Contains code to edit existing task in list.
--src/Head.jsx - Contains header.
+- src/Head.jsx - Contains header.
--src/Home.jsx - Contains default page.
+- src/Home.jsx - Contains default page.
--src/Display.jsx - Display details of a task.
+- src/Display.jsx - Display details of a task.

 ## Dependencies Used
--Tailwind CSS
+- Tailwind CSS
--React JS
+- React JS

 ## Features Implemented
 1. Add a task.